 If you don't already have an SSH key pair (public key and matching private key), you'll need to generate one using PuTTYgen.
 Open the PuTTYgen program, and follow the steps below.

-- In the PuTTY Key Generator window click the Generate button:
+- In the PuTTY Key Generator window, select the RSA key option and then click the Generate button:

 - Move your mouse back and forth inside the Key field to generate randomness.